Independent GC Bid Review

 Is this just a sales pitch for TCG to take over my project?

-No. The one-page report is the deliverable.
+The one-page report is the deliverable, and it is free.
 We name our recommendations, quantify dollar exposure, and stop there.
-If you want a competing bid against the reviewed scope, you can request one — but that's a separate, optional commercial general contractor engagement.
+If you want a competing bid against the reviewed scope, you can request one, but that is a separate, optional commercial general contractor engagement.
 Many owners use the report to renegotiate with their existing GC and never engage TCG further.
-That's a normal outcome.
+That is a normal outcome, and it is the point: the review is how we earn a shot at the next project.

 What documents do I need to upload?

-Two documents minimum: (1) the full GC bid or proposal PDF including the schedule of values and any allowances, and (2) the current plan set the bid was based on.
-If a spec book is available, upload that too.
-Bid PDF is capped at 75 pages and the plan set at 200 sheets — if your documents exceed those limits, contact us for a custom quote.
+Two documents minimum: the full GC bid or proposal PDF including the schedule of values and any allowances, and the current plan set the bid was based on.
+If a spec book is available, send that too.
+Use the secure upload folder in the form, or email the files to will@terrapincg.com.
+A bid PDF up to 75 pages and a plan set up to 200 sheets stay within the free review scope; if your documents are larger, contact us first.

 How is this different from hiring an owner's representative?

-An owner's rep engagement is a multi-month retainer covering preconstruction, bid solicitation, GC negotiation, and construction oversight, with fees typically $25K–$150K depending on project size.
-A bid review is a single-point $500 intervention.
-If your project needs full owner-side representation, contact us and we'll scope an owner's rep engagement.
+An owner's rep engagement is a multi-month retainer covering preconstruction, bid solicitation, GC negotiation, and construction oversight, with fees typically $25,000 to $150,000 depending on project size.
+A bid review is a single, free, focused intervention on one bid.
+If your project needs full owner-side representation, contact us and we will scope an owner's rep engagement.

 What commercial asset classes are in scope?